 Kids can certainly have fun and learn a great deal while on whale watch trips.Just a few things to keep in mind:

 - Duration of trip-the boat can be out for up to 5+ hours.
 We have many educational activities for kids on the boat, such as coloring pages and crayons.
 Kids are welcome to ask the naturalist and crew questions as well as explore the boat (under the supervision of a parent/guardian).

 - Safety-it is mandatory for parents to ensure their child/children are with them AT ALL TIMES.
 We are out on the open ocean and kids, being curious, tend to like to wander off, jump, run, climb, and swing on things they shouldn’t and could potentially get seriously injured.
 We want to make sure children are having fun and being safe.

 - Seasickness- kids tend to get seasick more easily.
 Being aware of the offshore conditions as well as keeping kids hydrated, in the fresh air, and avoiding sugary and greasy foods will help keep them from getting sick.

 - Strollers-space is limited on the boats for large strollers.
 We would recommend a small single stroller as it can be maneuvered easily around the decks and stows away under or between seats.

 - At this time, per US Coast Guard and TSA mandates, masks are still required for passengers over 2 years of age, inside the cabins of the boats.

 - You still need to wear a mask inside the cabins regardless of vaccination status.

 - Masks are not required while passengers are located in open-air/outside areas of the boat.
-We do recommend wearing a mask outdoors if you happen to be in close proximity to other people.
+We do recommend wearing a mask outdoors if you happen to be in close proximity to other people outside of your group.